 Tmargin is time for SSB post-processing.
 Tmargin can be up to 2 ms.

 TIU is the interruption uncertainty due to the random access procedure when sending PRACH to the new cell.
-TIU can be up to: (1+ L3)*TSSB,RO + 10 ms; where TSSB,RO is the SSB to PRACH occasion association period as defined in Table 8.1-1 of TS 38.213 [39] and L3 is the number of consecutive SSB to PRACH occasion association periods during which no PRACH occasion is available for PRACH transmission due to UL CCA failure.
+TIU can be up to: (1+ L3)*TSSB,RO + 10 ms; where TSSB,RO is the SSB to PRACH occasion association period as defined in Table 8.1-1 of TS 38.213 [39] and L3 is the number of consecutive SSB to PRACH occasion association periods during which no PRACH occasion is available for PRACH transmission due to UL CCA failures.
 L3 = 0 for Type 2C UL channel access procedure as defined in TS 37.213 [57].
 When the UE is configured with both the UL BWP with PRACH occasion on the target cell and UL LBT failure detection/recovery, the interruption can be longer.

 NOTE 1: The actual value of TIU shall depend upon the PRACH configuration used in the target cell.